Simulation of ring rolling with FORGE®

 - Real kinematic applied for refined process simulation and centering rolls considered,

-- Possible coupling with an external piloting module – User Piloting External Module (UPEM) – to reproduce the real shop floor complex kinematic.
+- Possible coupling with an external piloting module – User Piloting External Module (UPEM) – to reproduce the real shop floor complex kinematic (see video below).